DevSalami/PharmacyWarehouseProject/README.md

 The project as a whole, will serve as a way to gain experience on teamwork, project management and coding and overall as first-hand experience to working on an actual project in our future workspace.

-*This project is included as 30% of our final grade in this class.*
+*This project will count as 30% of our final grade in this class.*

 The Software and Quality Management class is taught by Dr. Theodore Pachidis at the International Hellenic University, IT Department _(former Technological Institute of Eastern Macedonia and Thrace, Software Engineering Department)_ in the region of Kavála.